Hot Thai Kitchen

 • Sugar or other sweeteners to taste

-• Options for fixin's: red beans, mung beans (split), job's tears, lemon basil seeds, large tapioca pearls, plain agar agar cubes, gingko nuts
+• Options for add-ins: cooked red beans, cooked mung beans (split), cooked job's tears (coix seeds), rehydrated lemon basil seeds, cooked tapioca pearls, plain agar agar cubes, cooked gingko nuts, and young coconut meat

 Note: Pandan leaves are available fresh and frozen at some Asian grocery stores.